antmicro/ecos-mars-zx3/README.rst

 Introduction
 ============

-This is a compilation and usage manual for the port of the eCos real-time operating system for Enclustra's Mars ZX3 Zynq module.
+This is a compilation and usage manual for the port of the eCos real-time operating system for `Enclustra's Mars ZX3 Zynq module <http://www.enclustra.com/en/products/system-on-chip-modules/mars-zx3/>`_.

 The port is undergoing verification by Enclustra, however it is made available for evaluation purposes.

+We would like to thank Enclustra GmbH (http://enclustra.com) for co-sponsoring the port as well as Richard Rauch (http://www.itrgmbh.de) for his help in the porting effort.

 ECos
 ----